A Graph Minors Approach to Temporal Sequences: Main results

 \begin{lem}[Delightful Analogue Lemma] Let $\Gcal=(G_1\minorm\ldots\minorp G_n)$ be a nice $2$-connected temporal sequence with a list $L$, and $A$ a last upleaf of $\Gcal$ consisting of a single edge and rooted at $i\in [n]$.
 If $\Gcal$ contains no gaudy obstruction, then $(\Gcal,L)$ admits a delightful analogue for $(d,i)$. \end{lem}

 Finally, we require the following lemmas, proved in \autoref{subsec:uncombinable} and \autoref{sec:nice}, respectively. \begin{lem} Let $L$ and $M$ be a pair of lists for a temporal sequence $\Gcal$ and suppose that together they do not form an uncombinable obstruction.
-There is a list $N$ for $\Gcal$ so that $(\Gcal,N)$ is an analogue of $(\Gcal,\{L,M\})$. \end{lem} \begin{lem} For every $2$-connected temporal sequence $\Gcal$ with list $L$, there exists an analogue $(\Hcal,L')$ of $(\Gcal,L)$ so that $\Hcal$ is nice.
-Furthermore, $\text{size}(\Hcal)\leq 100\cdot(\text{size}(\Gcal))^2$. \end{lem}
+There is a list $N$ for $\Gcal$ so that $(\Gcal,N)$ is an analogue of $(\Gcal,\{L,M\})$. \end{lem} Computing with lists can be done efficiently, as outlined in \autoref{rem:computing_with_lists}.